joshbegley/nyt-latest/previous.md

 `Analysis of the penultimate day's action in the 2025 race – a 184km route from Nantua to Pontarlier`\
 https://nytimes.com/athletic/6516813/2025/07/26/tour-de-france-stage-20-analysis/

-**Leeds 3-2 Paderborn: Stach's first appearance, Farke faces his son and absentees**\
+**Leeds 3-2 Paderborn: Stach's first appearance, Farke faces his son, and absentees**\
 `Leeds faced Paderborn in their second behind-closed-doors pre-season friendly on Saturday afternoon`\
 https://nytimes.com/athletic/6516915/2025/07/26/leeds-united-paderborn-pre-season-result-analysis/